kodecocodes/swift-style-guide/README.markdown

 ### Delegates

-When creating custom delegate methods, the first parameter should be the delegate source.
+When creating custom delegate methods, an unnamed first parameter should be the delegate source.
 (UIKit contains numerous examples of this.)

 **Preferred:**
 ```swift